Get equipped to make your first crypto trade with this guide from our experts.

 That means you can’t go to an ATM and withdraw a ‘physical’ Polkadot token.
 You’d first have to convert the Polkadot cryptocurrency into dollars before withdrawing those dollars from your crypto exchange or bank account.

-Currently, there are over 18,000 different cryptocurrencies.
-All of them are secured, or created, by a cryptographic technology that makes the double-spending phenomenon nearly impossible.
+Currently, there are over 21,000 different cryptocurrencies.
+All of them are secured, or created, by cryptographic technology.
+Complicated mathematical formulas are used to secure each unit of cryptocurrency so it cannot be copied.

-A blockchain is a digital database capable of storing transaction records in a secure, irreversible, and decentralized manner.
+A blockchain is a public digital database capable of storing transaction records in a secure, irreversible, and decentralized manner.

 There are thousands of cryptocurrencies available today with more coming online all the time.